“a natural musical genius who continues to surpass himself.”

 Born in Washington D.C. in 1971, Michael Hersch came to international attention at age twenty-five, when he was awarded First Prize in the Concordia American Composers Awards.
 The award resulted in a performance of his Elegy, conducted by Marin Alsop in New York’s Alice Tully Hall.
 Later that year he became one of the youngest recipients ever of a Guggenheim Fellowship in Composition.
 Hersch has also been the recipient of the Rome Prize, the Berlin Prize, the Goddard Lieberson Fellowship and Charles Ives Scholarship from the American Academy of Arts & Letters, and the President’s Frontier Award from the Johns Hopkins University, among other honors.

 Also a gifted pianist, Hersch has appeared around the world including appearances at the Festival Dag in de Branding in the Netherlands, the Warhol Museum, the Romaeuropa Festival, the Phillips Collection in Washington D.C., Cleveland’s Reinberger Chamber Hall, the Festival of Contemporary Music Nuova Consonanza, the Network for New Music Concert Series, the Left Bank Concert Society, Festa Europea della Musica, St. Louis’ Sheldon Concert Hall, and in New York City at Merkin Concert Hall, the 92nd St. Y – Tisch Center for the Performing Arts, and Carnegie Hall’s Weill Recital Hall, among others.

-Hersch currently serves as chair of the composition faculty at the Peabody Institute of the Johns Hopkins University.
+Hersch is a Professor of Composition at the Peabody Institute of the Johns Hopkins University.

 Modern Muses: Patricia Kopatchinskaja and Michael Hersch